Obstacles to Validating Effectively: The Obligation to Educate Our Dysregulated Child and/or Her Siblings

 Q: How can you let your child act inappropriately?
 Don’t you have an obligation to educate her?
 If you don’t say anything, won’t this affect her siblings?

-Firstly, it is important to note that when I speak about educating your child or telling your child what to do, I am not talking about a case where your child’s life is in danger.
-In such a case, you need to do whatever is necessary to preserve life.
-In the broad range between the threat to life and asking your child to take out the garbage, there is the question of threats to the health or well-being of your child (from garden variety obesity and smoking to more exotic addictions or drug use).
-Whether you have an obligation to educate and whether, even if you do, speaking up will be the most effective strategy is open to further conjecture, but some of my comments below also clearly relate to such issues.
+Firstly, it is important to note that we are not addressing a case in which your children’s lives are in danger.
+In such cases, you need to do whatever is necessary to protect them.
+However, in the broad range between the drastic threat to life and the mundane request that your child take out the garbage, there are threats to the health or well-being of your child (from garden variety obesity and smoking to more exotic addictions or drug use).
+Whether you have an obligation to educate in these cases and whether, even if you do, speaking up will be the most effective strategy will be discussed below.

 The answer to this question, of course, depends on your child’s age and circumstances.
-However, if you have already told your child not to behave in a certain fashion (cursing, leaving dirty clothing on the floor) or demanded that he behave in a certain fashion (set the table, take out the garbage) and he knows full well what your expectations are then (no matter whether your child is seven or twenty-seven) you have to ask yourself what you gain by repeating these requests and trying to enforce them.
+If the child has already left the developmental stage of values acquisition than while you can offer advice, you are no longer in a position to imprint your values on him or her.
+Furthermore, whatever the child’s age, if you have already told your child not to behave in a certain fashion (cursing, leaving dirty clothing on the floor) or demanded that he behave in a certain fashion (set the table, take out the garbage) and he knows full well what your expectations are then (no matter whether your child is seven and can still acquire your values or twenty-seven) you have to ask yourself what you gain by repeating these requests and trying to enforce them.
 In fact repeating your requests might be detrimental because your child knows what you want and repeated requests, sound like “nagging” to your child, which is almost sure to elicit a negative response, so that even if the garbage is taken out, it will be with such ill grace that even if you win the battle, you will have lost the war for his heart and mind.

 If your attempt to educate actually results in this opposite result then you clearly need to reconsider your strategy.
 It is worth taking a different approach, and I would suggest beginning with curiosity.
 Ask yourself why your child is ignoring the lessons you have definitely taught him.
 Is he actually so dysregulated and overwhelmed at the moment that he is objectively incapable of handling even taking out the garbage or is he merely going through a normal teenage phase “where he would like you to get out of his life but first take him to the mall”?
 Is his behavior a manifestation of his personal disdain for you, or does it have absolutely nothing to do with you?